deeplearning4j/deeplearning4j/continuousrestrictedboltzmannmachine.md

 ### k

 K is number of times you run [contrastive divergence]({{ site.baseurl }}/glossary.html#contrastivedivergence).
 Each time contrastive divergence is run, it is a sample of the Markov chain.

-Composing the restricted Boltzmann machine.
-A typical value of 1 is fine.
+Composing the restricted Boltzmann machine, a typical value for k is 1.

 ## initiating a continuous restricted Boltzmann machine